wp-plugins/re-abolish-slavery-ribbon/readme.txt

 Contributors: iandunn
 Donate link: http://www.notforsalecampaign.org
-Tags: Not For Sale, slavery, human trafficking, abolition, social justice, ribbon, badge, banner Requires at least: 2.1
+Tags: Not For Sale, slavery, human trafficking, abolition, social justice, ribbon, badge, banner Requires at least: 2.7
-Tested up to: 3.2.1
+Tested up to: 3.3
-Stable tag: 0.1
+Stable tag: 1.0

-Adds a "re-abolish slavery" ribbon to the upper right-hand corner of your site, which links to the Not For Sale campaign.
+Adds a "re-abolish slavery" ribbon to the top left or top right corner of your site, which links to the Not For Sale campaign.

 == Description ==